Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter1-bio.md

 This program had a very important mission, fight the digital illiteracy.
 For a country like Italy with a lot of it, with people who don't know how to use a computer while the smartphones was spreading it was very important.
 Mozilla for many things works like a startup (I work/ed with them and I am still not liking that way of doing things), starts a lot of prototypes by needs or interests, that can be privacy (like the Encrypt campaign, when FBI wanted Apple to share the encryption keys And Codemoji), Mozilla Pulse, Maker Party, Mozilla WebMaker, Firefox Test Pilot, Firefox Hello and many others that I probably forgot.
-Also the fact that Mozilla uses a lot of metrics that often are not realistic: like remove features but not understanding that are important for a lot of users.
+Also the fact that Mozilla uses a lot of metrics that often are not realistic: like remove features but not understanding that they are important for a lot of users.
 Removing them maybe is a wrong solution, maybe you didn't promoted very well or that features is used by everyone just once every month.
-The cool part is when a feature is reimplemented after years in a similar way, not just because the code was ugly was needing a refactoring but because is useful and others are doing the same.
+The cool part is when a feature is reimplemented after years in a similar way, not just because the code was ugly and was needing a refactoring but also because the feature is useful and others are doing the same.
 I wrote an article about how [Firefox lost the browser war](https://daniele.tech/2020/03/firefox-lost-the-browser-war-and-what-we-can-do/).

 With employees that not always stay in the company more than 2-3 years, it is difficult to create a connection or partnership since if you have to start from scratch every time, find new references and talk with people that don't know the Mozilla experience/background and the open source philosophy.
 In any (ranting) case today is always a source of discoveries and as volunteer you learn how to manage these issues, basically like how the employees themselves do.
 How?
 Ignoring them, moving on new stuff with a bit of nostalgia.
 That way often volunteers hold the only memory of what Mozilla did because they are participating more than the people that worked there.

-An important lesson is in the working environment and human, there are reasons besides the personal human/logical/financial area, things doesn't last forever except Colosseum, Pantheon, Stonehenge, Great Wall of China and Internet Explorer.
+An important lesson is in the working environment and human, there are reasons besides the personal human/logical/financial area, things doesn't last forever except Colosseum, Pantheon, Stonehenge, Great Wall of China and Internet Explorer, Python 2 or Perl 5.
 Yes, it is still around there, people are still using it and developers need to support it.

 I want to close this section with links from my blog about a lot of experiences in Mozilla, I had always the habit to write a report after events or topics, and know they are a very valuable resource to understand the period and what was happening years after: